Panneau de gestion des cookies

 The cost of studies:

-It is also necessary to plan a budget between € 90 and € 120 for the registration to the nursing competition to enter the IFSI.
+You must also plan a budget between €90 and €120 for registration for the nursing competition to enter IFSI.

-In private and Red Cross institutes, in addition to entrance examination and university registration fees, tuition fees can vary between € 700 and € 2,000 per year depending on the training structures.
+In private and Red Cross institutes, in addition to competition and university registration fees, tuition fees can vary between €700 and €2,000 per year depending on the training structures.

-Finally, the purchase of books and materials can vary between € 30 and € 200 .
+Finally, the purchase of books and materials can vary between €30 and €200 .

 Financial aid:

-• Pôle emploi can finance up to € 8,000 per year for people who have worked and contributed for at least six months .
-Pôle emploi assistance varies by region.
-You will find more detailed information on the different Pôle emploi benefits here.
+• Pôle emploi can finance up to €8,000 per year for people who have worked and contributed for at least six months.
+Assistance from employment centers varies depending on the region.
+You will find more detailed information on the different Pôle emploi benefits here .

 For example, these internship allowances in 2023 are:

-• € 36 per week of internship in the 1st year
+• €36 per week of internship in 1st year

-• € 46 per week of internship in 2nd year
+• €46 per week of internship in 2nd year

-• € 60 per week of internship in 3rd year
+• €60 per week of internship in 3rd year

 Doing an apprenticeship as a nurse also allows you to finance your studies.